News and information about the Liberia ‘77 project.

 I’ve been thinking a lot about the connection between photographs and self-identity, especially concerning my dad’s images and my childhood, but I’m finding that it also applies to this country.
 In the past week we’ve talked to many people whose photos were lost during the war.
 If the rebels saw pictures of you – photos, ID cards – looking healthy, happy or wealthy, they assumed you were part of the government.
 You were killed.
 People destroyed their photos to save lives.
 They were burned or buried – along with any record of a peaceful past.

 Ma Ellen looked at the image and said, “We need photos like this to show what this country once was.
 I urge you to send all your images to us…” I said I’ll send a package.
 “I’m serious,” she said.
 “So am I.” Dad, I hope it’s ok that I just agreed to donate all your photos to the National Museum…

 Yeah, people always say the world is so small, but 3 days of constant travel makes you realize how big it is.

 I’m half stoked, half scared shitless.
 This afternoon, me and my little brother Andrew are finally returning to Liberia.
-It’s a trip I’ve been thinking about for 30 years.
+It’s a commercial actors 2015 trip I’ve been thinking about for 30 years.